Multiple Pregnancy: Twins or More

 - Chorionic villus sampling (CVS).
 It uses a tiny piece of the placenta, taken by passing a thin tube through your vagina and cervix and into the uterus.
 It can also be done through the abdomen with a needle.
 The sampling and genetic testing are done between 10 and 13 weeks of pregnancy.

-CVS and amniocentesis have the same slight miscarriage risk when used to test a multiple pregnancy.
+CVS and amniocentesis both have a slight risk of miscarriage.
 You may want earlier CVS results if you have to make decisions about treating or continuing a pregnancy.

 For more information, see the topic Birth Defects Testing.